Brihadaranyaka Upanishad: Afterlife

 The text also contains some speculations about the afterlife.
 In one passage, Yajñavalkya is asked what happens to a man who has died and he states that after death "a man turns into something good by good action (karma) and into something bad by bad action."

-The Bṛhadāraṇyaka also describes how the atman leaves the body at death and takes up a new life.
+The Brihadaranyaka also describes how the atman leaves the body at death and takes up a new life.
 The text describes the process as follows:As a caterpillar, when it comes to the tip of a blade of grass, reaches out to a new foothold and draws itself onto it, so the self (atman), after it has knocked down this body and rendered it unconscious, reaches out to a new foothold and draws itself onto it.

 Ethics

-The Bṛhadāraṇyaka includes hymns on virtues and ethics.
+The Brihadaranyaka includes hymns on virtues and ethics.
 In verse 5.2.3 it recommends three virtues: self-restraint (दमः, damah), charity (दानं, daanam), and compassion for all life (दया, daya).